JDoelger/InfluenzaFitnessInference/notes/notes.md

 # log June 4 (make manuscript plots and run new simus)
 - make manuscript plots based on new simus and analyses (sampling size plot looks less convincing)
 - run new simulations with same settings but different random seed for simulation
+- Arup sent comments on manuscript
+- meeting w.
+Arup and Mehran on manuscript comments (see notes in word doc)

 # To Do :